ChrisPenner/ChrisPenner.github.io/site/posts/type-tac-toe.md

 always alternate turns.
 In order to that we'll need to store who's turn it is as part of the type of our board.
-Let's edit our `Board` type to have an additional parameter called `t` for `turn`, we don't actually have to have the type in our data-structure though, the compiler will do the check at runtime so we won't need to store this info at the value level.
+Let's edit our `Board` type to have an additional parameter called `t` for `turn`, we don't actually have to have the type in our data-structure though, the compiler will do the check at compile-time so we won't need to store this info at the value level.
 A type which is used only on the left side of a data definition is called a "Phantom type".
 They're useful for specifying type constraints.